We wait and we wait and we wait. Patiently. Lovingly. Anguished.

 For our vecindades to have jobs,

-And for our kids to walk through these spaces without being criminalized.
+And for our families to walk through these spaces without being criminalized.

 We wait for our neighbors to stop leering at us,